List of ghost towns in Nevada

-Most ghost towns in Nevada in the United States of America are former mining boomtowns that were abandoned when the mines closed.
-Those that weren't set up as mining camps were usually established as locations for mills, or supply points for nearby mining operations.
+Most ghost towns in Nevada in the United States are former mining boomtowns that were abandoned when the mines closed.
+Those that were not set up as mining camps were usually established as locations for mills, or supply points for nearby mining operations.

-In Clark County settlements along the Colorado River have been submerged underneath the reservoirs of Lake Mead or Lake Mohave.
+In Clark County, settlements along the Colorado River have been submerged underneath the reservoirs of Lake Mead or Lake Mohave.

 Conditions

 Ghost towns can include sites in various states of disrepair and abandonment.
 Some sites no longer have any trace of buildings or civilization, and have reverted to empty land.
 Other sites are unpopulated but still have standing buildings.
 Still others may support full-time residents, though usually far fewer than at their historical peak, while others may now be museums or historical sites.

 For ease of reference, the sites listed have been placed into one of the following general categories.